gg582/how-kind-am-i/README.md

 # How Kind Am I

-A small CLI survey tool that combines well-known social psychology frameworks to explore how another person might perceive working and personal relationships.
+A small CLI survey tool that combines well-known social and organisational psychology frameworks to explore how collaborators might perceive working with a software engineer.
+The inventory now layers multiple validated constructs with a focus on engineering practice:
-The inventory uses:

-- A short **Big Five** snapshot to approximate traits that affect first impressions.
+- A 20-item **Big Five Snapshot** tuned to engineering rituals (stand-ups, incidents, experimentation) to approximate first impressions.
 - An **Attachment & Trust** pulse based on adult attachment questionnaires to understand how you approach support and boundaries.
-- A **Collaboration Style** check adapted from agile team health surveys to reflect how you coordinate and guide others.
+- A richer **Collaboration Style** check adapted from agile team health surveys that probes facilitation, structure, and enablement habits.
+- A **Work Orientation & Craft** triad inspired by self-determination theory to capture autonomy, mastery, and purpose drivers common to engineering careers.
+- A **Team Psychological Safety** scale drawn from Amy Edmondson's validated items and rewritten for software squads.
+- A **Learning Mindset & Resilience** set informed by Carol Dweck's growth mindset research to understand how you metabolise feedback and incidents.
+- A **Technical Influence Exchange** composite grounded in leader–member exchange and mentorship literature to illuminate feedback and coaching flows.

-The tool aggregates your responses and offers narrative insights for different contexts (manager, peer, mentee, study group, etc.).
+The tool aggregates your responses and offers narrative insights for contexts such as manager alignment, peer collaboration, mentorship, code review dynamics, and online learning communities.

 ## Requirements